camelCaseD/mvp/_PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.

-  > To get started it is as easy as signing up and downloading a tool.
-Then use that tool to create projects and get started on working on it.
+  > To get started it is as easy as signing up.
+Then click on the plus button in the bottom corner and get started on working on it.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.